nickzhums/ux_study_go/README.md

 - **[Subnets](https://docs.microsoft.com/en-us/azure/virtual-machines/network-overview)**: A Subnet is a range of IP addresses where Virtual Machines live.

 - **[Network Security Groups](https://docs.microsoft.com/en-us/azure/virtual-network/network-security-groups-overview)**: Structure that has different network security rules to filter network traffic, such as open a specific port.

-#### Task 2 - Create a resource group
-First, from your subscription you need to create the Resource Group where all the resources are going to live.
-Feel free to name the Resource Group however you want but take into account [naming rules and restrictions for Azure Resources](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/resource-name-rules).
-You are also required to provide a location for the Resource Group, for this task, you can use `"westus2"`.

 #### Task 3 - Create a virtual network